Butterscotch haystacks are so easy to make into nests. Perfect Easter dessert just by adding chocolate eggs, great for

 Have you ever made butterscotch haystacks for dessert?
 They are a really delicious peanut butter and butterscotch treat that only takes a few minutes to make.
 You can jazz them up with little add ins depending on what you like, and this time we made them into little nests for Easter.
 A perfect Easter dessert for your get together this year, or just make little haystacks which are great year round!
 Here is the recipe. (originally published 3/15, affiliate links present)

-The way you make haystacks is simple (I’ve made them for years and couldn’t tell you where I heard the recipe), all you need are crunchy chow mein noodles, butterscotch chips, peanut butter, and anything else you’d like to add like peanuts and/or these fun chocolate egg candies you find at Easter time.
+The way you make butterscotch haystacks is simple (I’ve made them for years and couldn’t tell you where I heard the recipe), all you need are crunchy chow mein noodles, butterscotch chips, peanut butter, and anything else you’d like to add like peanuts and/or these fun chocolate egg candies you find at Easter time.
+Of course you can make them any time but this is how to make them into nests which turn out really cute.
 Here’s a quick peek of what we are going to be doing. 😉

 - 4 c crunchy chow mein noodles